 A stop at the Ligny leisure center is strongly recommended to regain strength, picnic or learn to ski.

-Further on, Perassay is revealed, a landscape interspersed with hedges, typical trees where a few dry stone walls and old buildings made up of the main rock of the basement, the Gneiss, recall the proximity of the Massif Central. there, in Saint-Priest-la-Marche, that Indre takes its source and that your peregrination on the Indre by bike comes to an end stricto sensu.
+Further on, Perassay reveals itself, a landscape interspersed with hedges, typical trees where a few dry stone walls and old buildings made up of the main rock of the basement, Gneiss, recall the proximity of the Massif Central.
+It is there, in Saint-Priest-la-Marche, that Indre takes its source and that your journey on the Indre à Vélo comes to an end stricto sensu.

-We now invite you to leave the Indre valley to reach the Creuse where other cycling routes will allow you to continue your journey ...
+We now invite you to leave the Indre valley to join the Creuse where other cycle routes will allow you to continue your journey.
+Choosing to continue your itinerary in Creuse means choosing to follow in the footsteps of Georges sand, but not only.